ironblocks/cli/README.md

 The account that signs these transactions is provided to the CLI by setting the following environment variable:

 - `VENN_PRIVATE_KEY`
    The account that owns the deployed contracts

+#### Protocol Metadata

+When you enable Venn, the CLI will register your as a protocol in the Venn Protocol Registry.

+The protocol has the following data, that you can configure by setting the following environment variables:

+- `PROTOCOL_METADATA` [optional]
+   The URL of the protocol metadata

 ## ⚡ Available Commands

 ### `venn`

 This is the root command.

 <!-- markdownlint-disable -->
 <!-- omit from toc -->

 #### Available Options

 <!-- markdownlint-enable -->

 - `--help`
    show help information

 - `--version`
    show version information

 ### `venn fw integ`